duskpoet/redux-href/README.md

   params?: { [name: string]: string }; // query params in url }

 /**
-Function that takes current href as [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) object, current state and returns actual state.
-It will be called on every popstate event.
+ * Function that takes current href as LocationParams object, current state and returns actual state.
+It will be called on every history changing event.
 */
 `type LocationToState<S> = (location: LocationParams, state: S) => S`